guvarallo/plugin-conversations-send-wa-audio/README.md

 ## CURRENT LIMITATION AS OF OCT/2022

-As of Oct/2022, due to limitations in the way web browsers capture audio media, it is ONLY possible to use this plugin in Firefox browsers.
+As of Oct/2022, due to limitations in the way web browsers capture audio media, it is ONLY possible to use this plugin if you open Flex in Firefox browser.
+It will NOT interfere if you have it installed in your account and open Flex in another browser.
+The recording controls will only render if Flex was opened in Firefox.

 ## Important note